Board of Directors

 Jack Kussmaul, Lancaster

-Jack Kussmaul has been practicing law in Lancaster, Wisconsin, for more years than he cares to remember.
-Cutting back on his hours has given him more time to be involved in other non-profit organizations, and he is active with The Prairie Enthusiasts, The Wisconsin Academy of Sciences, Arts and Letters and American Players Theatre.
+Jack Kussmaul practiced law in Lancaster, Wisconsin, for more years than he cares to remember.
+Newly retired, he is enjoying more time to be involved in other non-profit organizations, and he is active with The Prairie Enthusiasts, The Wisconsin Academy of Sciences, Arts and Letters and American Players Theatre.
 A major focus of his life is the restoration of his 97 acres on the Lower Wisconsin River to its pre-settlement state, with the goal of permanent preservation.
 Jack has been with Thursday’s Child since that first meeting 35 years ago.

 Sandra Meier, Potosi

 Sandy first heard of Thursday’s Child through her children Travis, Kelly, and Billy when they attended Cassville Elementary, where Noël was the music teacher.
 Sandy recalls an event where each grade held penny wars and the money raised was donated to Thursday’s Child.
 In 1992, Sandy lost her daughter Kelly.
 Sandy recalls how touched she was when Thursday’s Child returned the money that the school had raised since they had a loss of their own.
 The money was put towards a memorial plaque with Kelly’s picture and a beautiful verse that hangs in the hallway yet today.
-In order to keep Kelly’s memory alive, Sandy started her own fundraiser, a yearly Trail Ride to send Grant County 4-H kids to Horse Camp with the remaining funds going towards Thursday’s Child.
+For 26 years, Sandy, her family and friends planned and hosted the Kelly Meier Memorial Trail Ride, with proceeds benefiting Thursday's Child and Grant County 4-H camp.
 In 2007, Sandy was asked to join Thursday’s Child as a Board member!

 Sandy lives with her husband Doug on a farm near Potosi where they raise beef cattle and horses!
 She is an avid trail rider and loves to travel and camp with her horses!
-In her free time, she enjoys riding Harley’s and ATVs with her husband, camping, and traveling but most of all, her two young grandsons, Memphis and Ransom!!
+In her free time, she enjoys riding Harley’s and ATVs with her husband, camping, and traveling but most of all, her two young grandsons, Memphis and Ransom and granddaughter Ripley Kelly Mae!

 Lisa Roh, Platteville

 Lisa became involved with Thursday’s Child back in 1992 by writing thank you notes for the organization’s donations.
 She took a break in 2004 when her daughter was born.
 When first introduced to Thursday’s Child, she was hooked; she connected and wanted to somehow be part of such an impactful group.
 Lisa works at UW-Platteville in the Enrollment and Student Success Division.
 She loves to travel, go to concerts, read, and watch the Wisconsin Badgers!
-Lisa resides in Platteville, WI with her teenage daughter Lexi and their dog, Snickers.
+Lisa resides in Platteville with her dog Snickers and is adjusting to her daughter going off to Edgewood College this fall!

 Angele Walsh, Potosi

 Angele works in the SW WI area as a school psychologist, mindfulness coach, and children’s yoga instructor.
-Angele lives with her husband, Chad and four children, Aspen, Kadin, Irelyn, and Easton.
+Angele lives with her husband, Chad and four children, Aspen (a sophomore at Winona State), Kadin, Irelyn, and Easton (Potosi students).
 Besides attending all her children’s activities, Angele enjoys traveling, reading, yoga, and being in nature!

 Valerie Martin, Platteville

-Valerie Martin is the Business and Information Technology teacher at Cassville High School.
-With the assistance of Noël and her Desktop Publishing students, she supervises the production of the annual Thursday's Child newsletter.
-Valerie lives in SW WI with her husband, David, and two children, Eli and Ivy.
+Valerie Martin is the Business and Information Technology teacher at Mineral Point High School.
+She was a member of both Noël's Handbell Choir and Chorus when she was a student at Cassville High School.
+She prepares the layout and design of our annual Thursday’s Child newsletter.
+Valerie lives in Platteville with her husband, David, and two children, Eli and Ivy.
 She enjoys spending time with her family and friends and playing volleyball.

 Kay Schmitz, Mt.
 Hope